When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Diagnostic

-• belching, burning, nausea, ending with vomiting;
+• belching, burning, nausea ending in vomiting;

 • food intolerance for no apparent reason;